johnjago/getdashify.com/content/blog/_index.md

 +++
-title = 'WooCommerce tutorials, tips, and news'
+title = 'The Dashify Blog: WooCommerce tutorials and more'
 +++